berachain/docs/apps/bend/content/learn/lending-protocol/tokens.md

   <Token title="$aHONEY" image="/assets/ahoney.png" />
 </p>

-aTokens are tokens minted and burnt upon supply and withdraw of assets to a Bend market.
+aTokens are tokens minted and burnt upon supply and withdrawal of assets to a Bend market.

 Users receive a corresponding amount of aTokens in return when depositing a token, e.g. deposit `$HONEY` and get `$aHONEY`.
 These aTokens accrue interest over time through an increasing (rebasing) token balance.